WallStreetMojo

 Expense Accounting Definition

-Expense accounting refers to the identification of expenses in the current accounting period which involves a lot of judgment and accounting data analysis.
+Expense accounting refers to identifying expenses in the current accounting period, which involves a lot of judgment and accounting data analysis.
 It includes booking invoices, creating new vendors in the system, VAT accounting, accruals, prepaid, vendor ledger analysis, timely payments, etc.

 Recording Expenses in Accounting with Examples